 - All Guests (guests not staying in Walt Disney World – 60 Days

 - Walt Disney World Resort hotel guests – 60 Days + 10

 The best restaurants in Disney World always fill up quickly so try to make your reservations exactly on the 60-day window if possible.
 The sooner you make your advance dining reservations the more likely you are to get a table at the restaurant you want to dine in.

 All guests can book reservations for Disney World restaurants at least 60 days in advance.
 This counts even if you aren’t staying in a Walt Disney World Resort hotel or if you are a Florida local just visiting for the day.

 The rule is you can book restaurants 60 days in advance from today.
-If today, for example, is June 3, the 60th day would be August 2.
+For example, if today is June 3, the 60th day would be August 2.
 That means you can book a restaurant on any day, all the way through August 2.

 Who counts as the general public?
-Basically anyone NOT staying at a Walt Disney World owned and operated resort hotel.
+Anyone NOT staying at a Walt Disney World-owned and operated resort hotel.
 This includes: